SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-first-sharepoint-adaptive-card-extension.md

 Unlike with `properties`, `state` isn't persisted past the current session and should only be used for ephemeral View state.

-> [!Note]
+> [!NOTE]
-The scaffolded AdaptiveCardExtension maintains a `description` property in the `state` object.
+> The scaffolded AdaptiveCardExtension maintains a `description` property in the `state` object.
 This is obsolete, since the AdaptiveCardExtension and all its views can simply reference the `description` stored in `properties`.

 ## Step 4 - Card designer